 Your assignments will be much like what you might expect or have experienced on campus, except they will be virtual.
 Rather than an in-class discussion, you’ll use online forums for discussion posts and responses.
 There may be readings and other resource materials, along with quizzes, academic papers, presentations and other assignments pertinent to specific areas of study.

 A vast array of resource materials is available through a virtual library, and quite often with 24/7 chat assistance.

 A big difference is that you won’t be attending your online college class at a defined time each week.
 Instead, you’ll have the flexibility to do coursework when it makes sense for you within the framework of the course schedule.

 For instance, at SNHU, courses in online degree programs are broken out by week-long modules with due dates clearly defined each week.
 You may choose to complete all assignments for that week within a two-day period or chip away at work throughout the week.
 Depending on whether you're a night owl or an early bird, you can find the time of day that's most convenient and productive for you.

 What is the Online College Community Like?

 If you'd like to get involved with extracurriculars, there’s an online portal where you can connect with other students, join clubs and participate in activities.
-There are also career advisors ready to assist and an alumni network of more than 130k graduates to offer career insights, create strong connections and help you build your personal brand.
+Events including SNHU's annual LEADS conference also allow you to connect with others in the community while also focusing on your personal and professional development.